likell1/likell1/README.md

 I am particularly interested in:
 - Designing robust batch and streaming pipelines
 - Understanding system reliability and failure handling
-- Building reproducible and maintainable data/ML workflows
+- Building reproducible and maintainable data and ML workflows

 ---